OpenEx-Platform/docs/docs/usage/injects.md

 ## Conditional execution of injects

-It is possible to add conditions to an inject.
-It will still be played at a specific time but only if the conditions set are met.
-Conditions are usually that an expectation is met or not but can also be about the success (or not) of the execution.
-There are several ways to do that.
+You can add conditions to an inject, ensuring it is triggered at a specific time only if the specified conditions are met.
+These conditions typically relate to whether an expectation is fulfilled or not, but they can also pertain to the success or failure of an execution.
+There are several methods to achieve this.

 ### Using the update form